Commands (commands

 This registers a new /hello

-command to your bot that will be handled by the given middleware.
+command to your bot, which will be handled by the given middleware.

 Now, let’s get into some of the extra tools this plugin has to offer.